Jacket-Chan/auto-archive-extension/README.md

-# auto-archive-extension
-This is an extension that automatically archives every website you vist to archive.org.
+This is a function that attempts to archive every page you access to archive.org.